poteat/hkt-toolbelt/prompts/make-doc.md

 Please read the following instructions carefully:

-Your task is to add JSDoc annotations to the code file provided.
-You will ONLY add JSDoc annotations for items that are being EXPORTED explicitly in the code file.
-Make sure that you fulfill the following requirements:
+Your task is to emit a JSDoc annotation for the `<ITEM_NAME>` utility.
+You will ONLY emit the JSDoc annotation of that one element.

-1. ONLY output the code file with added JSDoc.
+1. ONLY output the associated JSDoc.
 Ensure the final output is placed within a markdown code block.
-2. ONLY add JSDoc to items with 'export' keyword.
+2. ONLY emit JSDoc for the exported element `<ITEM_NAME>`.
-3. DO NOT add JSDoc to any types or interfaces not being explicitly exported.
+3. DO NOT emit any non-JSDoc output.
-4. MAINTAIN the complete original code as it is in the output.
-Do not remove, change or skip any part of the code.
-5. ENSURE accurate and relevant JSDoc annotations for each exported item.
+4. ENSURE accurate and relevant JSDoc annotation for `<ITEM_NAME>`.

-Kindly adhere to the guidelines mentioned above and present a JSDoc annotated code file.
+Kindly adhere to the guidelines mentioned above and emit the requested JSDoc.